 3. Table of Contents for any Interactive Notebook

 Every INB needs a table of contents.
 It keeps the notebook organized and lets students see their progress at a glance!
 This one has 50 spaces, so two of them is perfect for a 100 page notebook.
 Don’t forget to reserve the last couple pages of the notebook for a notebook pocket.

 4. Editable Tabs for Any Interactive Notebook

 Looking for some editable interactive notebook tabs?
 This freebie has side tabs and top tabs that you can edit in PowerPoint.
-Side tabs are nice for the obvious reason that you can fit more of them-five as opposed to four.
+Side tabs are nice for the obvious reason that you can fit more of them – five as opposed to four.
 Top tabs seem to get beat up less going in and out of backpacks and desks.
 You can even change the font to one of your favorites.
-There’s instructions on how to do it included in the free download.
+There are instructions on how to do it included in the free download.